Do your glasses fog up when wearing a face mask?

 To prevent fogging, you need to create a barrier between your breath and your lenses.
 While this isn’t always 100% possible, here are seven ways you can cut down the fog to see better.

-Thompson Tee’s 100% cotton face masks for adults and kids are soft and comfortable, machine washable and made in the USA.
+Thompson Tee’s 100% cotton face masks for adults and kids are soft and comfortable and machine washable.
 Get yours for only $5.99 today.

 How to Keep Face Masks from Fogging Glasses